IHM report and IHM certificate for seagoing vessels

 The fees for the IHM certificate are set out in the Regeling tarieven transportsectoren (Transportation Sectors Tariffs Scheme, in Dutch).

-European regulation and implementing decision
+EU regulation and implementing decision